 It's also known as our biological clock.
 It's a 24 hour pattern of biological activities that occur in our body.
 The sleep-wake cycle is part of that circadian rhythm.
 As part of sleep-wake cycle our body releases certain hormones during night time to help us fall asleep.
 It also releases daytime hormones to help us wake up.
 Babies are born with an under developed circadian rhythm.
-That's why when you bring your baby home from the hospital, they sleep during the day, and are awake at night.
+That's why when you bring your baby home from the hospital, he or she sleeps during the day, and is awake at night.
 Also, don't forget throughout your pregnancy, your baby was rocked to sleep during the day by your movements.
-You most likely felt her movements at night, when she was awake!
+That's why you felt her movements at night when she was awake.
 So what can you do to help your little night owl?
 Just keep your baby on a regular feeding cycle.
-Keep the blinds open, turn on the t.v or radio, and just go about your day as you normal would to help create an association with daytime.
-Then at night, obviously the exact opposite.
+Keep the blinds open, turn on the t.v or radio, and just go about your day as you normally would to help create an association with daytime.
+Then at night, obviously you do the exact opposite.
 Quiet all noise, turn down the lights, and establish your bedtime routine.
 Be patient it can take some babies up to 8 weeks to know the difference between day and night.
 To complicate things even more, melatonin (the sleep hormone) is not produced until a baby is about 2-3 months old.
 So don't get discouraged, it takes a while for a baby to settle into this world.

 At one point Brianna started waking more frequently for a few days in a row, right at the start of winter.
 I noticed her little hands and feet were cold.
 Now it's pretty warm in our house.
 As a matter of fact, I slept in shorts and a tank top.
 Apparently that wasn't warm enough for Brianna.
 I had to adjust the temperature for her.
 When I did, she was back to her normal sleep schedule.
 The same thing happened in the summer when it got really warm out.
 At this point she was sleeping through the night, and I found her waking up a few nights… it was too warm for her.
-It's only April, I thought to myself, I never turn on the air condition this early!
+It was only April, I never turn on the air condition this early!
 I had to put a low fan setting on the A.C. and that kept her comfortable.
 Babies are picky about the right temperature.
 We naturally regulated their temperatures for them, while they were in utero.
-Now, it's a little bit more difficult to get that temperature just right.
+Out here, it's a bit more difficult to get that temperature just right.

 Ok this may sound self explanatory but it's not.
 You may Think your baby is hungry, but she may not be.
 Here are some clues your baby is waking up because she is truly hungry:

-2. She is waking up consistent with her daytime feeding schedule.
+2. Your baby is waking up consistent with her daytime feeding schedule.
 Meaning if she's eating every 4 hours during the day, she will probably do the same at night.
-Now this can be purely out of habit, so continue reading to see if other clues are present
+Especially if she is young.
+A young baby may only be able to make it 4hrs at night.
+If your baby is older, her consistent wakings may be purely out of habit, so continue reading to see if other clues are present

-3. When your baby is eating, you hear loud, audible swallows.
+4. When your baby is eating, you hear loud, audible swallows.
 What I mean is, she is not just playing around, suckling a little here, a little there.
 She is truly drinking and actively eating.
 Some babies wake up from a sleep cycle, and just want to be soothed back to sleep, and the bottle or breast is obviously going to do the trick.
-Brianna was infamous for this for a while.
+Brianna was infamous for this.
 She would wake up, suckle a little, and fall right asleep on me.
 I would slip her into bed and half hour to an hour later, she did it again.
-She wasn't hungry.
-She was using me as a soother!
+She wasn't hungry, she was using me as a soother!

-4. Your baby stays awake during the entire feeding, and usually drinks a large bottle or feeds from both breasts.
+5. Your baby stays awake during the entire feeding, and usually drinks a large bottle or feeds from both breasts.
 A baby wouldn't be able to eat that much, if she was not hungry.
-If her stomach was full, she would probably eat a little bit and fall asleep on the bottle or breast, which would mean she's comfort nursing.
 It is also possible that your baby is eating a large amount out of habit, or simply because it's offered and she knows it's an easy way to fall back asleep.
+If your baby is comfort feeding while her stomach is full, she will eat a little bit and fall asleep on the bottle or breast.
 So it can be very tricky.
-You have to really be in tune with your baby's hunger cues.
+You have to really be in-tune with your baby's hunger cues.

 When Brianna was finally waking only to eat, I knew she was truly hungry.
 By now I learned the difference.
 She would guzzle her milk like it's the last time she would ever have it.
 She stayed awake the whole time with the sole intention of eating.
 She didn't play around, waste time, or fall asleep on the breast.
 When she was done (usually within 10min), I would place her back in the crib awake.
 She fell asleep right away, of course so did I, and we both woke up with a smile in the morning.
-And she did this until she was just about 8 months.
-I hated when people told me by baby should of been sleeping through the night a long time ago.
-Really? so I'm suppose to ignore her cry for hunger???
-Trust me, I know my baby I thought, and I just continued to read her cues.
-When she was ready and mature enough to feel satiated throughout the night, she didn't wake anymore and that's that.
-Every baby is different.
+She continued to have this one night time feeding, until she was just about 8 months.
 I even emailed the Sleep Sense Program who's opinion I truly value, just to make sure I was doing things right by still feeding her, and this is the response I got: